Consensys/truffle-security/README.md

 Options:
   --all      Compile all contracts instead of only the contracts changed since last compile.
+  --apiClient { mythxjs | armlet}
+            Which api client to use.
+Default and recommended is mythxjs.
   --mode { quick | full }
              Perform quick or in-depth (full) analysis.
   --style { stylish | json | table | tap | unix | markdown | ... },